-We are delighted to announce that AMS is the headline partner at the forthcoming Future Talent virtual conference.
-AMS and Future Talent Group have a long-standing partnership centred around content creation through our Catalyst Magazine, and we are delighted to be extending it this year with a partnership on their global event.
+We are delighted to be the headline partner at the Future Talent virtual conference.
+AMS and Future Talent Group have a long-standing partnership centred around content creation through our Catalyst Magazine, and we are delighted to extend it this year with a partnership on their global event.

 This immersive digital event explored the themes of how the pandemic has transformed the talent landscape, what skills do we need to thrive, and how can cognitive diversity support a more creative approach to inclusion.

 This year’s event had a stellar line-up of more than 20 global thought leaders, includes Matthew Syed, David Olusoga, Professor Francesca Gino (Harvard), Nilofer Merchant, Professor Andrew Scott (London Business School), Sinead Bovell, Hannah Reid (People Director, Apple) and Craig Fenton (Head of Strategy & Operations, Google).
 View agenda and speak biographies here.

 Panel discussion: How has the talent landscape been transformed?

 Chaired by Rosaleen Blair CBE, Founder & Chair, AMS

 The pandemic has accelerated many of the people and talent challenges of our time, are we facing an opportunity to reimagine the talent landscape and reset ‘work’?
 This panel will explore the central issues facing talent leaders today.

 Masterclass: The role of upskilling in the inclusion agenda

 Hamish Nisbet, Group Head of Resourcing and Onboarding, HSBC